Azure Synapse Analytics (formerly SQL Data Warehouse) with DirectQuery

-Azure SQL Data Warehouse with DirectQuery allows you to create dynamic reports based on data and metrics you already have in Azure SQL Data Warehouse.
-With DirectQuery, queries are sent back to your Azure SQL Data Warehouse in real time as you explore the data.
-Real-time queries, combined with the scale of SQL Data Warehouse enables users to create dynamic reports in minutes against terabytes of data.
-In addition, the Build dashboards + reports link allows users to create Power BI reports using their SQL Data Warehouse.
+Azure Synapse Analytics (formerly SQL Data Warehouse) with DirectQuery allows you to create dynamic reports based on data and metrics you already have in Azure Synapse Analytics.
+With DirectQuery, queries are sent back to your Azure Synapse Analytics in real time as you explore the data.
+Real-time queries, combined with the scale of Synapse Analytics enables users to create dynamic reports in minutes against terabytes of data.
+In addition, the Build dashboards + reports link allows users to create Power BI reports using their Synapse Analytics.

 - Specify the fully qualified server name when connecting (see below for details)